India : Safety by City

 - Visas - A visa is compulsory when traveling to India.
 You need to make sure your passport and other travel documents meet the requirements of the country you are visiting.
 Your visa needs to be valid for the duration of your stay.
 At the airport, your passport will be stamped and an expiry date for your e-visa will be handwritten by an Immigration Officer.

 - Currency - The official currency of India is the Indian rupee.
 The tourist should know that they are not allowed to bring any amount of Indian currency into the country.
-You can get the best currency exchange rate at the international airports, in banks, post offices and big hotels.
+You can get the best currency exchange rate at international airports, in banks, post offices, and big hotels.
 There are ATM terminals in the international arrival area.

 - Weather - Mumbai has three main seasons — Summer, Monsoon, and Winter and the best time to visit it is between November and February when there is little humidity.
 The minimum temperature is 17 degrees and the maximum is 31 degrees.
 Summer is hot and humid from March to May, while the monsoon season lasts from June to September.